Save on holiday costs and get peace of mind with a credit card that includes travel insurance.

 What are the types of complimentary travel insurance?

 - Loss or damage to personal property.
-This cover usually has a maximum limit and will generally require the submission of a policy report before you are approved for a claim.
+This cover is designed to offer you compensation of your luggage and other personal items are lost, damaged or stolen.
+It usually has a maximum limit per person, per trip, and will generally require the submission of a policy report before you are approved for a claim.

 - Cancellation of travel arrangements.
-If you often book in advance or have to change plans, this cover could be of benefit to you.
-It covers accidental death of a relative, sudden illness of a family member, occurring of natural disaster at the destination or near your normal residence, etc.
+This insurance usually covers travel cancellations that may be due to unforeseen circumstances such as the accidental death of a relative, the sudden illness of a family member, or a natural disaster at the destination or near your normal residence.

 - Travel inconvenience cover.
-Additional meals and accommodation costs are covered if the delay of flight is more than a few hours.
-Flight cancellation, delayed flight boarding and loss of luggage are also covered within this.
+With this insurance, additional meals and accommodation costs are covered if the delay of flight is more than a few hours.
+Flight cancellation, delayed flight boarding and loss of luggage may also be covered.

 - Transport accident cover.
-This provides cover for any accident during travel and also covers any loss in departure and destination terminals.
+This provides cover for accidents during travel or when you are boarding or leaving a commercial aircraft, cruise ship or bus.
+It may also cover any loss in departure and destination terminals.

 - Legal liability cover.
 Some cards also provide legal liability cover which can settle or defend a claim in case of bodily harm or damage of property caused to someone other than cardholder.